bunomonteiro/flyway.net/README.md

 - ☑ First Release

 v. x
-- ☐ Update compatibility with the current version of [Flyway]
+- ☐ Create the new options/parameters present in the new version of [Flyway].

 License
 ----